Tutorial: Running fast protein QM/MM MD simulations in ASH

 0. Lysozyme system

 We will use a previously set-up system of the solvated lysozyme enzyme as an example here.
-The files can be found here: XXX The system contains 25825 atoms in total (1960 protein atoms, 23865 solvent/ions atoms) in a cubic simulation box.
+The files can be found in the Github repository The system contains 25825 atoms in total (1960 protein atoms, 23865 solvent/ions atoms) in a cubic simulation box.
 In the QM/MM MD simulations we will use a QM-region containing the sidechains of GLU35, ASP52 and GLN57 which roughly corresponds to the active site residues of this enzyme.
 This is a QM-region of 26 atoms +3 H-linkatoms = 29 QM atoms (14 of which are non-H).

-In the examples we will typicall run a 10 ps QM/MM MD simulations using a 1 fs timestep, i.e. 10000 steps.
-Note that 1 fs timestep requires the use of X-H constraints (for MM region) and XXX.
+In the examples we will typically run a 10 ps QM/MM MD simulations using a 1 fs timestep, i.e. 10000 steps.
+Note that 1 fs timestep requires the use of X-H constraints (for MM region).

 from ash import *